escaroda/goya1746/README.md

 ## Contribution

 If you build this pedal, feel free to share photos or mods via Discussions.
+If you are an experienced Electronics Engineer or PCB Designer and see how something could be improved for the benefit of all, please submit an issue.